Albrecht Haushofer: Life

 Obtaining an insight in Nazi politics, Haushofer from the mid 1930s onwards approached two German resistance circles.
 Following the outbreak of World War II, Haushofer joined the conservative opponents around the Prussian finance minister Johannes Popitz; he also met with Peter Yorck von Wartenburg and Helmuth James Graf von Moltke from the Kreisau Circle opposition as well as people from the Red Orchestra group, whose Berlin leaders Arvid Harnack and Harro Schulze-Boysen had also taught at the Hochschule für Politik.

 Haushofer was involved in Hess' attempts to negotiate peace with the French and British, acting as an intermediary.
-It has been speculated that he may have encouraged Hess's 1941 flight to Scotland, after which Haushofer's fortune changed.
-Under suspicion to have helped Hess he was put in prison for some weeks and then kept under Gestapo surveillance.
+It has been speculated that he may have encouraged Hess's 1941 flight to Scotland, but if so, it was a dangerous move: Hess's departure from Germany and subsequent arrest by the British meant that Haushofer's chief protector was no longer available.
+Under suspicion to have helped Hess, Haushofer was put in prison for two months and then kept under Gestapo surveillance.
 High-ranking members of the Nazi Party looked disapprovingly upon his half-Jewish mother.

 He came to agree that the only way to prevent complete military and political disaster was to remove Hitler.
 After the failed 1944 bomb plot Haushofer went into hiding, but was arrested at a farm in Bavaria on 7 December 1944.

 Incarcerated in Berlin Moabit Prison, he wrote his Moabit Sonnets, posthumously published in 1946.
 In the night of 22/23 April 1945, as Red Army troops already entered Berlin, Albrecht Haushofer and other inmates like Klaus Bonhoeffer and Rüdiger Schleicher were shot in the neck by SS troopers on nearby Invalidenstraße.
 His body was discovered by his brother Heinz on 12 May 1945.

 Moabit Sonnets

-One of the sonnets, titled Schuld or "Guilt", was on his person at the time of his execution.
+One of the sonnets, titled Schuld or "Guilt", was on his prison at the time of his execution.
 It reads as follows: